Skip to content

 Aid-office script (copy & send)

 The displacement rule is only binding when it's in writing.
-This script asks Duquesne University's aid office the specific question that matters for displacement policy unclear.
+This script asks Duquesne University's aid office the specific question that matters for cost-of-attendance cap.

 Subject: Outside-scholarship treatment question, fall applicant